Lesotho-Meteorological-Services/lesotho-climweb-docker/README.md

 ### 7. Setup Observability (Logging + Metrics)
-ClimWeb uses OpenTelemetry to collect logs and metrics.
-The `docker-compose.yml` file includes an opentelemetry-collector that provides a vendro-agonistic way to gather observability data.
+ClimWeb uses [OpenTelemetry](https://opentelemetry.io/) to collect logs and metrics.
+The `docker-compose.yml` file includes an [opentelemetry-collector](https://opentelemetry.io/docs/collector/) that provides a vendor-agonistic way to gather observability data.

 A default configuration that supports uses the [Honeycomb](https://www.honeycomb.io/) platform is provided.
 Honeycomb provides a generous free tier to get you started.

 Custom collectors can be used by setting the collector endpoint env variable `OTEL_EXPORTER_OTLP_ENDPOINT` and commenting out the `climweb_otel_collector` service, or configuring the `climweb_otel_collector` to what suits you.

 To use the default setup, create a [free Honeycomb account](https://ui.honeycomb.io/signup) and get your API Key from 'Account > Team Settings' menu